MirrorNetworking/Mirror/doc/Articles/CommunityGuides/MirrorQuickStartGuide/index.md

 public SceneReference sceneReference;
 ```

 Now in your Unity scene create a gameobject, name it SceneReference, and add the new script.
 On both Scene gameobjects, set the reference to each other.
 So SceneReference can speak to SceneScript, and SceneScript to SceneReference.

 ![](./image--022.jpg)

-Open up PlayerScript.cs Overwrite the Awake function to this:
+Open up PlayerScript.cs and overwrite the Awake function to this:

 ```cs
 void Awake()